Feyerabend/ABC80/OTALE.md

 So, one of the employed at T-D-X (or if he was one of the owners), Allan Larsson, were often occupied in front of a computer when we visited, not really having time to chat with us.
 But he was still very polite and kind to us, so when I asked him what he was doing obviously hacking hard at a Commodore PET (exactly which model it was I don't recall), he answered shortly: ”I’m building a database”.
 Ok, so I was halfway impressed.
 It must be quite a large program, was my first thought, even if I couldn’t grasp really what was implied.

-In some later reincarnation of the database it was adopted to the ABC800-series (called 'NetBAS' -- if my memory is correct).
+In some later reincarnation of the database it was adopted to the ABC800-series called 'NetBAS'.

 Many years later Allan, together with Mikael Widenius and David Axmark, started MySQL AB in 1995.
 Even though not any of code should have survived from the early days during the years, changing programming languages and computers, experience of how to build databases must have been valuable ending up in strands of MySQL.